rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 7 Errata.md

 # AZ-801T00 Configuring Windows Server  Hybrid Advanced Service - Module 7 Errata

+## Module 07 (CSS): Migrating Hyper-V VMs to Azure by using Azure Migrate

+## Keep an eye on your time - I had to extend once to be able to finish the lab

 If you run into issues pasting into the lab from the instructions - open and paste into the PowerShell ISE <br>
 If using PowerShell run the command in PowerShell ISE <br>
 If using the Azure Cloud Shell copy from the PowerShell ISE into the Cloud Shell <br>
 The work around steps to bypass the Bastion have been integrated into Exercise 1 Task 2 of the lab <br>

-## Module 07 (CSS): Migrating Hyper-V VMs to Azure by using Azure Migrate

 ### Exercise 1: Prepare the lab environment